 Asana Forms offers several benefits for your project management and team collaboration.
 By collecting data through a standard intake process, forms help ensure that everyone is on the same page and that critical details aren’t overlooked.

 Key Takeaways: Creating Forms in Asana

 - All Asana forms can be located from their respective projects by clicking on the “customize” button on the top right of your screen and scrolling down to the “forms” section.

 - Asana allows you to add an assignee by default with a custom confirmation message.
-However, this feature is available only in the Business plan.
+However, this feature is available only in the Advanced plan.

 - You can automatically add the respondents as a collaborator when they submit their form.